-In doing so, the College serves as a 'anchor' institution in Worcestershire, actively employing a collaborative approach to address the skills requirements of the local community and proactively partnering with other organizations to fulfil their objectives.
+In doing so, the College serves as a 'anchor' institution in Worcestershire, actively employing a collaborative approach to address the skills requirements of the local community and proactively partnering with other organisations to fulfil their objectives.
 Within our present strategy, the College aims to deepen its commitment to engaging with stakeholders.
 This includes consultations with employers, employer representative bodies, and fellow education providers.
-We intend to achieve this through the establishment of industry-specific advisory groups and proactive involvement in local forums.
+We intend to achieve this through the continuation of industry-specific advisory groups and proactive involvement in local forums.
 By engaging with organisations of varying sizes, we seek to comprehensively grasp the knowledge, skills, and behaviours essential for enhancing productivity and addressing local needs.
 Through these endeavours, the College aims to solidify its role as a pivotal partner in promoting local prosperity, particularly within our priority and highemployment sectors.

-Our involvement in the realm of blended learning, where we take the lead in a consortium comprising of more than 150 Further Education (FE) colleges across the United Kingdom, has assumed a central position.
-This is particularly evident in response to the Department for Education's (DfE) initiative to procure online content, aimed at facilitating educational delivery during extended lockdown periods.
+Our involvement in the realm of blended learning, where we take the lead in a consortium comprising of a more than 100 Further Education (FE) colleges across the United Kingdom, has been maintained.
 Furthermore, our role has expanded to aid schools and colleges in cultivating their own blended learning capacities.
-This is part of the collective knowledge gained by educational providers to leverage technology and digital skills, extending their utility beyond the confines of the pandemic.
+This is part of the collective knowledge gained by educational providers to leverage technology and digital skills.

 The Local Skills Improvement Plan (LSIP) builds upon existing intelligence from the work of the Worcestershire Local Enterprise Partnership (WLEP) Skills Advisory Panel (SAP), and Employment and Skills Board (ESB).
-The College is an active member represented at these boards and as this evolves to form the LSIP board, senior leaders will continue to activity engage in this activity to ensure our strategies and curriculum offers are tailored to the economic and social needs of the communities we serve, alongside working proactively with employers and other key stakeholders to address regional skills gaps and workforce development needs.
-In Worcestershire the lead Employer Representative Body (ERB) is Herefordshire and Worcestershire Chamber of Commerce who the College has consulted with to identify what key employee skills are a priority for local businesses informing a key part of the objectives listed in our agreement.
-Other key strategic partners, key to the College in identifying and achieving these priorities, are Worcestershire County Council, Worcestershire Local Enterprise Partnership, Worcestershire Children's First, Worcester City Council, Redditch Borough Council, Bromsgrove District Council, Malvern Hills Town Council, Worcestershire Training Providers Association, University of Worcester, other FE colleges and a range of employer's representative of priority industries.
+The College is an active member represented at these boards as well as the LSIP board, senior leaders will continue to activity engage in this activity to ensure our strategies and curriculum offers are tailored to the economic and social needs of the communities we serve, alongside working proactively with employers and other key stakeholders to address regional skills gaps and workforce development needs.
+In Worcestershire, the lead Employer Representative Body (ERB) is Herefordshire and Worcestershire Chamber of Commerce, who the College has consulted with to identify what key employee skills are a priority for local businesses informing a key part of the objectives listed in our agreement.
+Other key strategic partners, key to the College in identifying and achieving these priorities, are Worcestershire County Council, Worcestershire Local Enterprise Partnership, Worcester City Council, Redditch Borough Council, Bromsgrove District Council, Malvern Hills Town Council, Worcestershire Training Providers Association, University of Worcester, other FE colleges and a range of employer's representative of priority industries.